jlan84/sql-assignment/archive/morning_lecture.md

 Here we specify not only that the `visits` table has a column called `customer_id`, but that the column references the `id` column in the `customers` table.
-PostgreSQL will treat this as a constraint and ensure that new visits have a `customer_id` value that references an actual customer in the database.
+PostgreSQL will treat this as a constraint and ensure that new visits have a `customer_id` value that references an actual user in the database.

 ### Types of Relationships